samharrison7/json2netcdf/README.md

 }
 ```

 The next level of the hierarchy is another group called "positions".
 Thus, the `data` property will be an array containing only one object, and that object will contain information about the "positions" group.
-Crucially, we need to give the group a `name` and tell the script that is it a group (and not a variable) by defining a `type`.
-Let's also put a data array in there, as we know "positions" will contain some variables:
+Crucially, we need to give the group a `name` and tell the script that it is a group (and not a variable) by defining a `type`.
+Let's also put a `data` array in there, as we know "positions" will contain some variables:

 ```json
 {